 - You’ll pay a bit more for a Wayne.

-This is an inexpensive pump that delivers in ways you only expect a higher end product like the Wayne reviewed above to deliver.
-In that sense it’s a great value.
+This is an inexpensive pump that delivers in ways you only expect a higher-end product like the Wayne reviewed above to deliver.
+In that sense it’s of great value.
 It has thermal overload protection, an oil free motor and it can evacuate 2,100 gallons per hour.
 While that won’t break any records it is more than adequate for draining your pool cover or helping to clear the basement after a spring rain.
-This inexpensive pool sump pump also does a great job of staying clog free, which is important if you need to leave the pump running while you tend to other things.
+This inexpensive pool sump pump also does a great job of staying clog-free, which is important if you need to leave the pump running while you tend to other things.

 - Can evacuate up to 2,100 gallons per hour.

 - Oil free magnetic motor ensures your pool stays clean.